MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remove-a-server-from-a-farm-in-sharepoint-server-2016.md

 description: "Learn how to remove a server from a SharePoint Server farm."
 ---

-# Remove a server from a farm in SharePoint Servers 2016 or 2019
+# Remove a server from a farm in SharePoint Servers 2016, 2019 and Subscription Edition

 [!INCLUDE[appliesto-xxx-2016-2019-SUB-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]